mother-of-all-self-hosting/mash-playbook/docs/services/woodpecker-ci.md

 # Woodpecker CI

 This playbook can install and configure [Woodpecker CI](https://woodpecker-ci.org/) for you.
+If you are using Forgejo, you might also be interested in [Forgejo Runner](https://code.forgejo.org/forgejo/runner) (that this playbook also [supports](forgejo-runner.md)).

 Woodpecker CI is a [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) engine which can build and deploy your code automatically after pushing to a Gitea repository.